pmitra01/pmitra01.github.io/_posts/2023-03-23-euler-number-recarved.markdown

 Leonard Euler rewrote the above infinite series $\lim_{m->\infty}(1+\frac{1}{m})^{m}$ to $\lim_{n->\infty}{1+1/n!}$ (Try this for yourself using the binomial theorem if you fancy).
 He then proved that infinite series was convergent and thus by definition the value of the sum of a convergent infinite series is irrational.
-Euler christened this irrational number as $$e$$, and the notation stuck.
+Euler christened this irrational number as $$e$$, and the notation has stuck.

 Let that sink in.
 Without the pivotal proof of the irrationality of $$e$$, we would not have a definite way to express this naturally occurring constant that does not fit into our pre-defined conceptual number system of